An End-to-End Network for Co-Saliency Detection in One Single Image: Experiments

-The general standard dataset, such as iCoseg~\cite{batra2010icoseg}, MSRA~\cite{liu2011learning} and HKU-IS~\cite{li2015visual}, are all collected for within-image saliency detection or cross-image co-saliency detection methods.
-These datasets generally include just one saliency object or multiple objects with different classes.
-The SDCS dataset~\cite{Yu2018CoSaliencyDW} is targeted for within-image co-saliency detection, however it just includes two to three co-salient objects in a single image.
-Hence, we created a larger targeted datasets with instance-level annotations.
-The dataset contains 2,019 natural images, over 300 daily necessities and 7,000 salient object instances.{\footnote{Codes and data are available at https://github.com/qinnzou/co-saliency-detection}}
+The general standard dataset such as iCoseg~\cite{batra2010icoseg}, MSRA~\cite{liu2011learning}, and HKU-IS~\cite{li2015visual} are all collected for the evaluation of within-image saliency detection or cross-image co-saliency detection.
+These datasets generally include just one salient object or multiple objects of different categories.
+The SDCS dataset~\cite{Yu2018CoSaliencyDW} is targeted for within-image co-saliency detection; however, it only contains two to three co-salient objects in a single image.
+Hence, we collect a larger dataset named WhuCoS for within-image co-saliency detection.
+In this work, we use the WhuCoS dataset and the SDCS dataset for evaluation.

-As shown in Figure 4, each image contains one class of two or more co-salient objects (with 3.52 objects in one image in everage), and some images are disturbed by other single salient objects(like the second line in the picture), making the dataset more challenging.
+{\textbf{WhuCoS}} dataset{\footnote{Codes and data are available at https://github.com/qinnzou/co-saliency-detection}}.
+This dataset is instance-level annotated for within-image co-saliency detection.
+It contains 2,019 natural images, over 300 categories of daily necessities, and 7,000 salient object instances.
+To simplify our experiment, in our data collection, we define the objects from the same category and with the highest occurrence as the co-salient objects.
+Figure~\ref{fig:vis-dataset} shows some sample images.
+The WhuCoS dataset contains an average of 3.52 objects per image.
 Each image contains at least two or more identical salient objects.
-Unlike other standard salient datasets, each object has its corresponding position labeling and contour labeling.
-The image size ranges from 450x256 to 808x1078 pixels.
+We label its position and contour for each object.
+The image sizes range from 450$\times$256 to 808$\times$1078 pixels.
+Additionally, about one-fifth of the images contain interfering objects, as shown by the images in Figure~\ref{fig:vis-dataset}(c).
+For the test, we construct two test sets for WhuCoS.

+\begin{itemize} \item {Testset I. It contained 524 images for the test.
+These images are randomly selected from WhuCoS.
+Exactly, WhuCoS contains both simple and difficult samples.
+For a simple sample, it only contains multiple salient objects with the same appearance.}

+\item {Testset II.
+It contained 100 images that were selected from Testset I. These 100 images are hard samples that are more challenging to handle.
+Each image contains multiple salient objects with the same appearance and at least one salient object with a different appearance.
+In Testset II, there were 436 salient objects, including 342 co-saliency objects and 94 other salient objects.
+Samples are shown in Figure~\ref{fig:vis-dataset}(c).} \end{itemize}

+{\textbf{SDCS}} dataset.
+It consists of 364 color images, including 65 challenging images and 299 easy images.
+About 100 images were selected from the iCoseg, MSRA, and HKU-IS datasets.
+Each image contains 2.61 objects on average.
+For this dataset, 300 images are used for training and the remaining 64 for the test.